-I can still support you.
+I can still support you as your Doula.
 I help you plan it, make suggestions that might improve your experience, help you understand the process, talk through any worries ahead of time.
 On the day I can come with you and help settle you into hospital, some care providers will allow me into theatre if that’s what you want, if not I can wait and help make you comfortable afterwards, supporting you both in those precious first few hours of family life.
-As part of supporting planned caesareans I also offer more postnatal hours.
+As part of supporting planned caesareans I also offer additional postnatal hours.

 What areas of Sydney do you cover?

 I live on the North Shore and cover up to an hour from there, which is pretty much all of Sydney!!
 If you’re unsure whether you’re in my area than please just ask, if you’re not then I can always suggest someone wonderful closer to you.